eaglezoli/obsidian/Untitled 1.md

 So now feels like the right time to level up the rest of the morning too.

-This month, I’m challenging myself to actually cook breakfast.
-Not every day, but enough to make it a habit.

-Now that you know how much I love breakfast, let me tell you about my breakfast history.

-Since I was a kid, it’s always been cereal.
 I LOVE breakfast.
-I don’t care if it’s the same cereal every day, I will wake up excited to eat my cookie crisps.
+I don’t care if it’s the same cereal every day.
+I will wake up excited to eat my cookie crisps.
 Nothing can rush me into skipping breakfast.
 I don’t leave the house without it.

-I’m super health conscious so I started looking into healthier cereals and protein cereals.
+Since I was a kid, it’s always been cereal.
+I’m super health conscious, so I started looking into healthier cereals and protein cereals.
 The protein ones were expensive like Surreal and Eleat.
 I settled on Fuel, which was still pricey but not as much.
-Then I realised this granola wasn’t much better thanks to the high sugar and all that.
+Then I realised this granola wasn’t much better thanks to the high sugar.
 So I toned it down to Weetabix, the protein packed one.
 Cereal doesn’t get much better than that.

 Of course I had to add stuff to it.
 I discovered so many good toppings.
-ALL the berries.
+All the berries.
 Strawberries, blueberries, blackberries, raspberries.
 Of course a banana for energy.
 Dates so sweet you don’t need Frosties.
 A handful of different nuts.
-A sprinkle of whatever was in Liam’s baby superfood drawer, like chia seeds and desiccated coconut.
-That list wasn’t a selection, I would add all of them every time.
+A sprinkle of whatever was in Liam’s baby superfood drawer.
+Chia seeds, desiccated coconut.
+And that list wasn’t a selection.
+I would add all of them every time.
 I loved it and didn’t get bored.

-I added so many toppings I actually had to upgrade my cereal bowl because they didn’t fit.
+I added so many toppings I actually had to upgrade my cereal bowl.
+They didn’t fit in a regular one.
 I used a mixing bowl instead.
 It was nearly just as quick as regular cereal, especially if I prepped everything in the bowl the night before and just added milk in the morning.
-I also had plans to alternate with porridge or yogurt instead of milk, but never really tried them much.

-As a backup, if I was ever in a super rush, I had the plan B Weetabix — Minis.
-A bit chocolaty and not as healthy as the original which is unbeatable because it’s literally pure wheat with only protein added.
+As a backup, if I was ever in a super rush, I had the plan B Weetabix Minis.
+A bit chocolaty and not as healthy as the original, which is unbeatable because it’s literally pure wheat with protein added.
 But the Minis tasted good and are probably the healthiest traditional cereal you could get without going into pure grains.

 The issue was, I fell off.
 I gravitated more and more towards the Minis.
-Eventually I hadn’t made my big Weetabix fruit bowls in months and was sneaking in the odd Krave.
+Eventually I hadn’t made my big Weetabix fruit bowls in months and was even sneaking in the odd Krave.
 It’s hard to resist when it’s right there in the cereal cupboard.

 But at nearly age 30, it was time for a change.

 I got into egg toast sandwiches and loved it.
 The same ones my mum made me on weekends when I’d wake up after her.
 I asked her to show me how she did it.
-Basically how to fry an egg — don’t judge me.
+Basically how to fry an egg.
+Don’t judge me.
 I might have started late by following Gordon Ramsay’s egg frying tutorial while cooking along at the same time.
 I might have got burn marks in the process.
 But at least I started.

 I made my own egg toasts for a couple of weeks.
 Once I got used to it, my mind and body were into it.
 I’d naturally wake up 15 minutes earlier to make my egg toast, even when I had morning lectures.
 It lasted a couple of weeks.

 Then guess what happened.
 I fell off again.
 One of those things where day by day nothing changes, but looking back, everything is different.
 One morning I must’ve woken up too late.
 And if you know me, I don’t leave without breakfast.
 So I must’ve eaten a quick cereal and never made a toast again.
 That’s all it takes to lose a streak.
 I ended up back on the Weetabix Minis.
 One day can make all the difference.

 Recently, M&S came out with a new line and I’ve been having that.
-I upgraded the Minis to the M&S “only X ingredients” line.
+I upgraded the Minis to the M&S "only X ingredients" line.
 The lineup is literally based on numbers.
-One for the one ingredient cereal — just corn.
+One for the one ingredient cereal.
+Just corn.
 Five for the five ingredient multigrain hoops.
 You can add one extra for the chocolate version, which makes six.
 Being a cereal muncher and health conscious, I was excited to try them out.

 I tried them in order of ingredients.
 Starting with the one.
-It wasn’t bad, but let’s just say… I can see why cereal usually has more than one ingredient.
+It wasn’t bad, but let’s just say I can see why cereal usually has more than one ingredient.
 It wasn’t the taste, but the texture wasn’t great.
 Not enough crunch and a bit sticky.
 The five though?
 Perfect texture.
 They really nailed it.
 The taste was almost non-existent, but that’s okay.
 With cold milk and crunch, that’s all I need.
 I don’t need sugar or sweetness.

 I thought the six would hit the mark but the chocolate flavour was weird.
 Nothing like Krave.
 But it worked as a mix-in.
 I realised I could sprinkle some of them into my five bowl to add a bit of contrast.